vheidrich/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Getting and Cleaning Data Course Project CodeBook
 ---
--The site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip -The run_analysis.R script performs the following steps to clean the data:
+* The site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* The run_analysis.R script performs the following steps to clean the data:
  +Read X_train.txt, y_train.txt and subject_train.txt from the "./data/train" folder and store them in trainData, trainLabel and trainSubject variables respectively.
  +Read X_test.txt, y_test.txt and subject_test.txt from the "./data/test" folder and store them in testData, testLabel and testsubject variables respectively.
  +Concatenate testData to trainData to generate a 10299x561 data frame, joinData; concatenate testLabel to trainLabel to generate a 10299x1 data frame, joinLabel; concatenate testSubject to trainSubject to generate a 10299x1 data frame, joinSubject.